radiant-rstats/radiant.design/cran-comments.md

 ## Resubmission

 This is a resubmission.
 See NEWS.md for updates.
+I also updated the dependency on radiant.data to 1.5.0.

 ## Test environments